ScreamZ/kuzzle-guide/source/includes/plugins/_01-managing-plugins-cli.md

 Kuzzle CLI is able to install a plugin from the NPM public registry, from a GIT repository, or from a plain directory accessible to Kuzzle instances.
 The corresponding installation options are: `--npmVersion`, `--gitUrl` and `--path`.

+<aside class="notice">When installing a plugin from a directory path, make sure that all its dependencies have also been installed.</aside>

 Without a plugin `name` argument, the CLI will re-install (if needed) and refresh plugins configuration of all currently registered plugins.

 Here are a few examples to install and register plugins to Kuzzle: